• LinkedIn

 Division 4: Communication Skills

-The communication skills division includes marketing and communication elements that showcase technical skills such as editing, writing, design and multimedia production.
-Entries in this division are generally tactical in nature.
-Entrants must demonstrate strategic alignment, the creative process and measurable results tied to objectives.
+This division recognizes the executional and technical elements of communications work.
+Entries focus on skills such as writing, editing, design or multimedia production.
+Projects in this division are tactical in nature but must still show strategic alignment, a clear creative process and measurable results linked to objectives.

 Category 20: Special and Experiential Events